 Karolina Ewa Unger is a winner of Nicati de Luze Prize in year 2013 and was awarded numerous grants and distinctions, including the scholarship of Swiss Wagnerian Association in year 2014, Acknowledgement from Polish Wagner Association in 2016, a grant from Crawford Foundation Munich in consecutive years 2017 and 2018, first prize at Golden Classical Music Awards International Competition and a bursary from Kosciuszko Foundation New York in year 2018.
+In year 2019 she was nominated for Emmy Destinn Young Singers Award in London.
 Her current repertoire includes the most important roles of the dramatic soprano Fach but also of Zwischenfach.
 Active in the field of contemporary music, Karolina Ewa Unger sings the compositions of Krzysztof Penderecki, Hans Werner Henze and Thomas Ades.

-The highlights of the season 2017-2018 include the Carnegie Hall recital and the part of Brünnhilde in the concert version of R. Wagner’s „Die Walküre” (Amsterdam).
+The highlights of the recent season included the Carnegie Hall recital and the part of Brünnhilde in the concert version of R. Wagner’s „Die Walküre” (Amsterdam).